 Instructions for declaring the AAAS Minor:

-- Students planning on declaring a minor need to make the request to declare the minor in your primary college even if your major is in another college and the minor you want is an Arts & Sciences minor.
+**Students planning on declaring a minor need to make the request to declare the minor in your primary college even if your major is in another college and the minor you want is an Arts & Sciences minor.

 If you have any questions regarding the AAAS minor, please contact Michelle Del Toro at 859-257-2284.